 The Sheltering Arms is a nonprofit organization providing early education and child care to working mixed-income families.
-The organization has 13 centers located in five counties in and around Atlanta, Georgia.
+We have 11 centers located in five counties in and around Atlanta, Georgia.
 The organization provides high-quality care for children from six weeks to five years old, as well as STEAM-focused summer enrichment program.
 Sheltering Arms offers Head Start, Early Head Start and Georgia Pre-K programs.
-Sheltering Arms centers serves up to 3,500 children daily.
+Sheltering Arms centers serves up to 2,000 children daily.

 In partnership with Atlanta Public Schools and the Annie E. Casey Foundation, Sheltering Arms’ Educare Atlanta Center is one of the nation’s most innovative school readiness programs.

-As a Head Start grantee for nearly 20 years, Sheltering Arms offers a full-day, full-year schedule as well as blended classrooms that integrate children from diverse socio-economic backgrounds.
+As a Head Start grantee for over 25 years, Sheltering Arms offers a full-day, full-year schedule as well as blended classrooms that integrate children from diverse socio-economic backgrounds.

 Sheltering Arms customizes The Creative Curriculum, a comprehensive early learning program to build children’s confidence, creativity and critical thinking skills.
 A living curriculum, taught by qualified teachers, is rooted in child development theory and based in the well-researched idea that play is essential to healthy growth.